cbrun/cbrun.github.io/_posts/2015-08-18-introducing-aql.md

     <figcaption>Sirius 3.0 Interpreters Overhead</figcaption>
 </figure>

-The benchmark is a composed of synchronized diagram descriptions, one for each interpreters.
+The benchmark is a composed of synchronized diagram descriptions, one for each interpreter.
 They are strictly equivalent from the end-user point of view.

 * `[/]` is using the Acceleo MTL interpreter
 * `<%%>` is using the Acceleo2/Legacy interpreter